jnlltd/festivals/README.md

 ## License

 This application is made available under the Apache 2 license.
-It includes a copy of the [Highcharts](http://www.highcharts.com/) library, which is *not* free for commercial purposes, so if you wish to use this application for commercial purposes you must either remove
+It includes a copy of the [Highcharts](http://www.highcharts.com/) and [Isotope](https://github.com/metafizzy/isotope) libraries, which are *not* free for commercial purposes, so if you wish to use this application for commercial purposes you must either remove these libraries, or purchase a commercial license for them.
-Highcharts, or purchase a license for it.
 All other third-party software included in this application may be used free-of-charge for both commercial and non-commercial purposes.